Legislative Meeting Schedules and Calendars for individual committee agendas and daily and weekly meeting schedules.

 - Be punctual; usually there is only one public hearing at which testimony is taken on a particular bill.

-- If testifying in the Senate, sign-in is now done electronically in most committees.
+- Sign-in is now done electronically in most committees.
 You may:

-(3) Since not all Senate committees use the Committee Sign-In Program, if you do not see the committee listed within the sign-in program, go to the hearing room to sign-in on the paper sheets.
+(3) Since not all committees use the Committee Sign-In Program, if you do not see the committee listed within the sign-in program, go to the hearing room to sign-in on the paper sheets.

 - Check to see if copies of proposed amendments or substitute bills are available.